 This is an effective way of promoting your product or service by tapping into the emotions of your target audience.
 It’s almost like brainwashing them into becoming your advocates.
 And they willingly or unwittingly spread your message to others.

 Every person who comes across your ad potentially becomes a distributor.
-It's a budget-friendly way to attract a huge number of leads:
+It's a budget-friendly way to attract a huge number of leads.

-Viral marketing is a unique advertising technique that relies on the emotional impact of the content on the consumer.
+Here’s your viral content definition: viral marketing is a unique advertising technique that relies on the emotional impact of the content on the consumer.
 But that’s not the only factor.
 It is also part of guerrilla marketing – a global strategy that aims to cut down the advertising costs.
 Therefore, this approach allows you to save money on your marketing budget.

 The main goal of viral marketing is to trigger an emotional response from the target audience to the content.
 And what do we humans do when we are emotionally moved by something?
 We want to share it with others.
 That’s how ads start to spread like wildfire, from mouth to mouth, from message to message, filling up social media feeds and even reaching influencers.
 Interestingly, it doesn’t really matter whether the ad has a positive or negative effect, whether it makes you laugh, curious, sympathetic or angry.
 These are all strong emotions that compel us to share.
 And negative ones even more so than positive ones.